Louis de Niverville: Biography

 Louis de Niverville was born in England but his Canadian parents, Éméla Noël and Albert de Niverville, brought him to Canada when he was a one-year-old to live in Montreal.
-Over time, there were 13 children in the family: he was the fifth from the last.
-When he was six years old, he was hospitalized for five years (1939-1944) due to spinal tuberculosis.
+Over time, there were 13 children in the family: he was the ninth.
+When he was six years old, he was hospitalized for over four years (1939-1944) due to spinal tuberculosis.
 He attributed much of the fantasy of his later work to his habit of fantasizing during this period of his life.
 In 1953, the family moved to Ottawa where, in 1957, de Niverville worked as an office clerk for the Federal Department of Transport.

 He has written that he was introduced to visual art by the witty illustrations in Saul Steinberg's book All in Line (1945).
 While in high school in Ottawa, de Niverville made posters for the Ottawa Little Theatre Company, for which he also designed and painted a stage set.
 His drawings came to the attention of freelance art director Paul Arthur who encouraged him to go to Toronto and show his work to Dave Mackay, art director in the graphics department at the Canadian Broadcasting Company (CBC) who immediately offered him a job.
-In 1957 Louis moved to Toronto and found work as a freelance illustrator for Mayfair magazine, then for the next 6 years worked at CBC in the graphics department with Graham Coughtry and Dennis Burton under the direction of Mackay.
+In 1957 de Niverville moved to Toronto and found work as a freelance illustrator for Mayfair magazine, then for the next 6 years worked at CBC in the graphics department with Graham Coughtry and Dennis Burton under the direction of Mackay.
 His real start as an artist came in 1967 when he did a mural for Expo theatre in Montreal, he believed.